Amrit-Raj12/ALAN-AI_News-App/README.md

 #############################################################################################################
 Note:- Due to large size 'node-mudels' are unable to upload on this repo,
-       You can download 'node-midule' from this link:- https://drive.google.com/file/d/1BdCR9kZvHztkKTAM2jnV3vdMS4GGDTvQ/view?usp=sharing
+       You can download 'node-module' from this link:- https://drive.google.com/file/d/1BdCR9kZvHztkKTAM2jnV3vdMS4GGDTvQ/view?usp=sharing